rust-lang/rfcs/text/0000-unsafe-block-in-unsafe-fn.md

 format `unsafe` blocks that wrap the entire function body in a way that avoids double-indent.  "function bodies as expressions" would enable a format like `unsafe fn foo() = unsafe { body }`.

+It is not entirely clear if having the behavior of one lint depend on another will work (though most likely, it will).
+If it does not, we should try to find some other mechanism to opt-in to the new treatment of `unsafe fn` bodies.